This week's Learning in Year 2 at a glance!

 Year Group reminders |

-Reminders: Please ensure all items are clearly named so they find their way back to the children (water bottles, snack pots, coats, jumpers, cardigans etc.) Please return Little Wandle reading book (if applicable), reading book, reading record book and orange spelling book in plastic folder every Monday.
+Reminders: If you could send your child in with a box of tissues please we would be very grateful, we are running low.
+Thank you!
+Please ensure all items are clearly named so they find their way back to the children (water bottles, snack pots, coats, jumpers, cardigans etc.) Please return Little Wandle reading book (if applicable), reading book, reading record book and orange spelling book in plastic folder every Monday.
 Reading book and reading record book to be in your child’s school bag everyday please.
 Thank you. |

 Homework |

 Spellings: Spelling test on Monday - all orange spelling books in school today.
 Please follow the instructions on the inside cover and ensure the grid is completed and sentences are written ready for their weekly spelling test on the following Monday.
-Maths: Your child will come home with a maths booklet on Friday 23rd January.
-Please ensure they complete Spring Term Workout 3 only and return their booklet to school by Thursday 29th January where we will mark it as a class. |
+Maths: Please ensure they complete Spring Term Workout 8 only and return their booklet to school by Thursday 12th March where we will mark it as a class. |

 Reading for Pleasure |

-Book of the Week: My Princess Boy by Cheryl Kilodavis. |
+Book of the Week: Keeping Clean by Ryan Wheatcroft and Katie Woolley. |

 RE |